 Hard money loans cost more than a traditional loan.
 As a buyer, you’ll need more money up front to get into the house.
 Expect to pay more fees and higher interest rates, and interest up front.

 Another downside to a consumer bridge loan is that if the issues that prevented you from qualifying for a traditional mortgage don’t clear up before the loan ends, you could be in big trouble.
 The loan will come due and, if you can’t refinance or qualify for another bridge loan, you could lose your home.
-Your buyer’s agent can walk you through several worst-case scenarios to make sure you’re prepared and understand the risk.

 A borrower should only go to a hard money lender for financing if they have been denied by a bank or know they won’t be approved for a mortgage.
 Given their high cost, and the risks involved, you might be wiser to wait until you can qualify for a traditional mortgage.